sgp22/website/deploy-pool/README.md

 - `. ./deploy-pool/scripts/predeploy_env_vars.sh`
 - Pool `. ./scripts/select_deploy.sh -f deploy-pool -c deploy`
-- AWS `. ./scripts/select_deploy.sh -f deploy-aws -c deploy`

 On a fresh setup on pool or prod we need to set permissions for the media folder.
-TODO: Change the loose permissons and implement minio.
+TODO: Have a better permission policy, bake it into the image on start.

 - `mkdir -p /home/app/media/`
 - `chmod 777 -R /home/app/media/`

-## Create Minio service
+## Services commands

+The below commands do not need to be ran, everything is handled by the deploy script or the Bamboo jobs, I just kept it as a reference.
-All services need to stay on the soho-pool network so hl-nginx-swarm service can see it
+All services need to stay on the soho-pool network so hl-nginx-swarm service can see it.

+## Create Minio service (not used)

 ```shell
 docker service create \